-The TE 79 Multi-Axis Tribometer is for friction and wear testing of materials under low loads in pin or ball on disc or reciprocating plate configurations.
-In pin on disc mode the machine can perform tests according to ASTM G 99 and DIN 50 324 and provides a Class 1 contact configuration (pin or ball loaded vertically downwards onto a horizontally rotating disc).
-In both pin on disc and pin on plate modes, the indexing capability allows tests to be performed in accordance ASTM G132 Standard Test Method for Pin Abrasion Testing, which requires indexation of the pin so that it is always presented with a fresh abrasive surface.
-The Tribometer is modular, with two possible configurations, each used in conjunction with the TE 79 Base Unit.
+The TE 79 Multi-Axis Tribometer is for friction and wear testing under moderate loads in pin or ball on rotating disc or reciprocating plate configurations.
+In pin on disc mode the machine complies with ASTM G 99 and DIN 50 324.
+In both modes, the indexing capability allows tests to be performed in accordance ASTM G132, which requires indexation of the pin, so that it is always presented with a fresh abrasive surface.

 TE 79 Base Unit